National Association of Royalty Owners

 RECERTIFICATION IN A NUTSHELL

 Frequently Asked Questions

 What is the Mineral Management Program?

-The Minerals Management Program is a program offered exclusively through the NARO Foundation designed to increase your knowledge of mineral management.
+The Mineral Management Program is an educational self-study course offered exclusively through the NARO Foundation designed to increase your knowledge of mineral management.
 The Program has two levels of certification.